Tappahannock, Virginia Car Accident Lawyer

 While the weather is one concern, other road hazards create dangerous driving situations.
 According to data published in The Washington Post, more than 50 percent of all fatal car crashes involve poor road conditions.
 These hazards range from crumbling asphalt and potholes to missing guardrails and dangerous shoulders.
 Other dangerous road conditions that commonly contribute to car accidents include:

 - Dangerous curves

 - Misplaced construction equipment

-- Many of these problems are merely the consequence of wear and tear, while others are the result of more serious issues, such as:
+Many of these problems are merely the consequence of wear and tear, while others result from more serious issues, such as:

 - Poor maintenance